jgoizueta/nio/README.txt

 Because most are not significant;
 the default "approx_mode" is to consider Float an approximate value and show only significant digits.
-We define insignificant digits as those that can be replace by any other digit without altering the Float value when the number is rounded to the nearest float.
+We define insignificant digits as those that can be replaced by any other digit without altering the Float value when the number is rounded to the nearest float.
 By looking at our example we see that the 17 first digits (just before the 555111...) must be significant: they cannot take an arbitrary value without altering the Float.
 In fact all have well specified values except the last one that can be either 0 or 1 (but no other value).
 The next